JoaoAssalim/ConvertCase/README.md

 ![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)
 ![](https://img.shields.io/github/stars/JoaoAssalim/ConvertCase)

-Bill is a intelligent bot, it can chat, search and send messages to you.

 - Convert font size types to you
 - Speed Up your Job
 - Fast and easy to use